Emotions, reasoning and law

 The solution to problems and how we face them lies in the response that each one of us decides to give in the face of the same situation.

-I invite them to reflect on this subject and to change our way of reacting to problems and situations, both daily and exorbitant, that arise in our lives and carry out the conduct that most benefit our loved ones, us as individuals and society.
+I invite you to reflect on this issue and change our way of reacting to problems and situations, both daily and exorbitant, that arise in our lives and carry out the behavior that most benefits our loved ones, us as individuals and society. .

-As always, it is a pleasure to greet you, hoping that these few letters have been to your liking and, above all, useful.
+As always, a pleasure to greet you, hoping that these few letters have been to your liking and, above all, useful.
 Until next time!

 #Emotions #reasoning #law